 Moses is a model for our own unwillingness to perform the work of God, however much we claim to want to do it.
 And his excuses too easily match our own, our self-questioning, our refusal to act for a God we cannot fully understand, our poor skills, our limited oral abilities, and our general hope that God will go elsewhere to find a servant.
-But, who will that servant be if it is not us?

 God may not call us from a bush like he called Moses - maybe God needed a more dramatic way to get Moses' attention.
-We may not always be aware of God's call, but, when we are motivated to respond to our neighbour with love, compassion, faith, and justice, when we don't divide our world into "us" and "them", and those "who are not like us", we just may be answering God's still small voice that continues to call us, like the five, life-changing women - the midwives, Moses' mother and sister and the Pharaoh's daughter did.
+We may not always be aware of God's call.
+But when we are motivated to respond to our neighbour with love, compassion, faith, justice, when we don't divide our world into "us" and "them" and those "who are not like us," we just may be answering God's still small voice that continues to call us, like it called the five, life-changing women; the midwives, Moses' mother and sister, and the Pharaoh's daughter.
 God comes to us where we are, and calls us to build up this body, which seeks to tell the story and carry on the ministry of Jesus, who was called "The One for Others."